clauswilke/dataviz/docs/color_basics.md

 <p class="caption">(\#fig:diverging-scales)(ref:diverging-scales)</p>
 </div>

 As an example application of a diverging color scale, consider Figure \@ref(fig:map-Texas-race), which shows the percentage of people identifying as white in Texas counties.
 Even though percentage is always a positive number, a diverging scale is justified here, because 50% is a meaningful midpoint value.
 Numbers above 50% indicate that whites are in the majority and numbers below 50% indicate the opposite.
-The visualization makes it easy to identify counties where whites are a clear majority, counties where they are a minority, and counties that are approximately even between whites and non-whites.
+The visualization clearly shows in which counties whites are in the majority, in which they are in the minority, and in which whites and non-whites occur in approximately equal frequencies.

 (ref:map-Texas-race) Percentage of people identifying as white in Texas counties.
 Whites are in the majority in North and East Texas but not in South or West Texas.
 Data source: 2010 Decennial U.S. Census.